petreasil/php-hackathon-2022/README.md

 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

+The aplication pattern MVC:

+- Model - represents the object taht we use in our app.
+In backend case data that is send to the client
+- View - represents the interface that the user take contact.
+In our case the Routes for the client.
+- Controller - all the logic.
+In backend case is the part that handles generating data for the Routes.

 ### Implementation

 ##### Functionalities